ubc-library-rbsc/gillis-2021/pages/communications.md

 </div>

 Having the ability to do something and yet not having the access or means to actually be able to do it is a recurrent theme throughout the letters.
-Just as Sumi's family wanted take more pictures if they could, many of the teens would have progressed much further in their education if they could, and many families tried to submit requests to move to new farms but were denied (Ketchell 2005, 6).
+Just as Sumi's family wanted take more pictures if they could, many of the teens would have progressed much further in their education if they could, and many families tried to submit requests to move to new farms but were denied<sup>1</sup>.
 Tad's family waiting to receive their camera, but never actually getting it from the "custodian" of their property is also reflective of the conflicting messages of freedoms and restrictions that Japanese Canadians experienced throughout this period.

 There is a theme across a large array of experiences from Japanese Canadians’ forced dispersal that relates to this idea of not quite being denied something, but also not actually being able to do something as a result of the measures and stigma associated with the Nikkei community during the period fo forced dispersal.
 A lack of money, a lack of agency, and a lack of resources played heavily into the quality of life that these families were able to have.